 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.

-It was designed to rapidly scan large networks, but works fine against single hosts.
-Nmap runs on all major computer operating systems, and official binary packages are available for Linux, Windows, and Mac OS X.
+It was designed to rapidly scan large networks but works fine against single hosts. it runs on all major computer operating systems, and official binary packages are available for Linux, Windows, and Mac OS X.

 Nmap is …